rachsmithcodes/rachsmith.com/src/content/notes/subscribe-a-lot-consume-a-little.md

 ---
-title: Subscribe a lot, consume a little
+title: 'Subscribe a lot, consume a little'
 slug: subscribe-a-lot-consume-a-little
-added: 2023-01-23 20:14
+added: 2023-01-23T10:14:00.000Z
-updated: 2023-01-30 07:24
+updated: 2023-01-29T21:24:00.000Z
+excerpt: >-
+  The way I like to do content consumption is to subscribe to many different sources and then be ruthless about which content I actually choose to consume.
+publish: true
 tags: []
-excerpt: The way I like to do content consumption is to subscribe to many different sources and then be ruthless about which content I actually choose to consume.
-publish: true
 ---

 The way I like to do content consumption is to subscribe to many different sources and then be ruthless about which content I actually choose to consume.